kensanata/mastodon-archive/README.md

 # Expiring your toots and favourites

 **Warning**: This is a destructive operation.
-You will delete your toots on your instance, or unfavour your favourites on your instance.
+You will delete your toots on your instance, or unfavour your favourites, or dismiss your notifications on your instance.
 Where as it might be possible to favour all your favourites again, there is no way to repost all those toots.
 You will have a copy in your archive, but there is no way to restore these to your instance.

 **But why?** I might want to keep a copy of my toots, but I don't think they have much value going back months and years.
 I never read